Skip to main content

 Set payment terms

 Choose the default payment terms for this supplier (e.g. Net 30).
-These will pre-fill on every PO raised for them.
+These pre-fill on every PO raised for them and on the vendor bill in Finance.

 4